IBM/watsonx-data-lab/docs/wxd-useradmin.md

 ![Browser](wxd-images/watsonx-access-policy-6.png)

 Rules can be used to **Allow** actions or to **Deny** actions.
 In our example, we want to allow `user1` to SELECT data from the data, but with no other options.

-Note that you can provide access to a group which makes it simpler to create a set of rules that apply to a group and then add a user to a group.
-That way a user will inherit the permissions that were applied to the group rather than having to create rules for each individual.
+**Note**: In production versions of watsonx.data, you can provide access to a group which makes it simpler to create a set of rules that apply to a group and then add a user to a group.
+That way a user will inherit the rules that were applied to the group rather than having to create rules for that individual.
+The developer edition displays GROUP as an option, but it is not implemented.

 ![Browser](wxd-images/watsonx-access-policy-7.png)